 With only a few simple steps you can turn your Comtac V hearing defender into a fully functioning communications headset.
-Having one piece of technology that can do many things is useful and efficient.
 It only requires 3 parts and a two-way radio system to turn your Comtac Hearing Defender into a communications headset.

 - Two-way radio